Could Johnny Depp appear in Glasgow after surprise appearance with Jeff Beck in Sheffield?

 According to Jeff Beck’s website, “the musical soulmates have been working behind-the-scenes for the past several years on new music.”

-Depp appeared in Sheffield apparently straight from his high-profile libel court case against his ex-partner Amber Heard in Virginia.
-Now, fans are wondering whether he might appear on other tour dates as well.
+Depp appeared in Sheffield straight from his high-profile libel court case against his ex-partner Amber Heard in Virginia.
+Concert-goers had expressed hope the actor would appear at the Royal Albert Hall in west London after performing with Beck at Sheffield City Hall on Sunday.
+They reportedly performed their cover of the John Lennon song Isolation, which they previously released in 2020.

-Indeed, court reporter Chanley Shá Painter, who has been covering the Depp-Heard trial, tweeted that a source close to Depp confirmed that he had upcoming “scheduled work obligations” that she believes could be the Jeff Beck tour.

-"A source close to #JohnnyDepp tells me - “Mr. Depp is in the United Kingdom, as he was a few weeks ago, to adhere to his previously scheduled work obligations,” she writes.
-“AKA @jeffbeckmusic tour”.
+Depp took to the stage once more on Monday, prompting audience members to post videos of him singing on social media.
+On June 2nd, STV reported that the PR agency managing the Isolation tour confirmed that Depp would be attending shows for the rest of the UK tour, meaning he will perform in Glasgow on Friday.

 Jeff Beck UK tour dates 2022

-There are still a few tour dates in between Sheffield and Beck’s appearance in Glasgow.
+There are still a few tour dates both before and after Depp and Beck’s show in Glasgow.
 Here is the full list of upcoming UK locations in the 2022 tour:

 - Thursday June 2nd: Gateshead Sage